luismartinezo/Hulk-Store/README.md

 BACKEND
 ![scaffolding](https://github.com/luismartinezo/Hulk-Store/blob/master/src/assets/img/scaffolding-back.png?raw=true)

-## Instalacion
+## Instalation

-- Se debe clonar y descargar el repositorio, corremos el comando seguido de la ruta del repositorio asi: `git clone` https://github.com/luismartinezo/Hulk-Store.git
+- You must clone and download the repository, we run the command followed by the repository path like this: `git clone` https://github.com/luismartinezo/Hulk-Store.git

-- Instalamos las dependencias dependencias de desarrollo con el comando `npm install`.
+- We install the development dependencies with the command `npm install`.

-- Creamos una base de datos Mysql llamada `hulkstore` y corremos el script sql en las capertas `FrontEnd/DataBase` para crear la tabla de `productos`.
+- We create a Mysql database called `hulk store` and run the sql script in the `FrontEnd/DataBase` folders to create the `products` table.

-- En nuestro IDE favorito NetBean, Eclipse u otro importamos el proyecto Maven - Spring Boot que se encuentra dentro de las carpetas `FrontEnd/BackEnd` que clonamos del repositorio git.
+- In our favorite IDE NetBean, Eclipse or another we import the Maven - Spring Boot project that is inside the folders `FrontEnd/BackEnd` that we cloned from the git repository.

-## Servidor de Desarrollo
+## Development Server

-- FRONTEND: Corremos el comando `ng serve` para levantar el servidor de desarrollo.
-Abrimos en nuestro explorador la url: `http://localhost:4200/`.
-La aplicacion se recargara automaticamente con cada cambio en los archivos.
+- FRONTEND: We run the command `ng serve` to start the development server.
+We open in our browser the url: `http://localhost:4200/`.
+The application will be automatically reloaded with each change in the files.

-- BACKEND: En nuestro IDE corremos el proyecto importado con clic derecho sobre él, `Run As` - `Spring Boot App`
+- BACKEND: In our IDE we run the imported project with right click on it, `Run As` - `Spring Boot App`